 Haines Town Park Beach

 In Southern Door County, Haines Beach is extremely popular with the locals.
 It is a perfect beach for children since it is quite shallow and the waters quite calm.
 Since it is in a shallow, protected bay off of Green Bay, the water here warms up faster than most beaches in the area.
 On nice weekends, boats will line up outside of the swim area.
 Bring some lite beer, rag on the Bears, and you’ll fit right in with the crowd here.
-Not may amenities here, though: only picnic tables and portapotties.
+Not many amenities here, though – only picnic tables and portapotties.

 Ellison Bay Community Park and Beach